protect your brand’s rep in one easy, magical step

 The best reputation management happens waaaay before the first poor review or the first snarky hit you take on Facebook.
 In other words, the most effective Internet reputation management strategy you have is the one that gathers dust on the shelf.

-…Don’t give the masses a reason to go after your reputation online in the first place.
-It’s not rocket surgery.
-Just because it’s the Internet and people can anonymously trash you or your brand doesn’t mean the actual rules of commerce are inapplicable.
-If your company treats customers or clients (or even employees) like morons, your company deserves the crappiest of crappy reputations.
-If you get stung on someone’s blog because your customer service rep did actually hang up on them, you deserve it.
+Don’t give the masses a reason to go after you in the first place.
+It’s not rocket science.
+Just because it’s the internet and people can anonymously trash you or your brand doesn’t mean the actual rules of commerce are inapplicable.
+If your company treats customers or clients (or even employees) like morons, your company deserves the crappiest of poor reputations.
+If you get stung on someone’s blog because your customer service rep actually did hang up on them, you deserve it.
 If your company just laid off 50 people the week before Christmas, you can’t be surprised when some of them clear their throat online.

-In reality, all businesses suffer at least a few bad reviews and knocks to their web reputation.
+In reality, all businesses suffer at least a few bad reviews and knocks to their online reputation.
 And, as many as the parallels are between protecting your reputation management online and in real life, there are some major differences:

-Just because there are ways to stifle dissent and bad p.r. on the Internet doesn’t mean companies or brands should tread less cautiously.
+Just because there are ways to stifle dissent and bad PR on the internet doesn’t mean companies or brands should tread less cautiously.
 At the same time, if you have one or two negative sites that keep popping up in search results, it doesn’t make you a bad business.
-The best way to protect your Internet reputation, though, is to prevent having to use it.
+The best way to protect your internet reputation, though, is to prevent having to use it.